Barack Obama And Malia Attend Arthur Miller’s ‘The Price’ On Broadway [Photos]

 Former President Barack Obama caused a mild commotion when he surfaced unexpectedly in public in New York City on Friday.
 He was treated like a rock star, with hundreds gathering on the street for a glimpse of the former president after he was spotted entering an office building in the Flatiron District of Manhattan on Friday morning.

-He looked relax, dressed in a dark suit without a tie, as he left the office building in Manhattan on Friday morning.
+He looked relaxed, dressed in a dark suit without a tie, as he left the office building in Manhattan on Friday morning.
 The crowd went wild with excitement when Obama was spotted leaving the office building.
 Hundreds rushed to have a glimpse of the former president.
-They cheered, waved and clapped excitedly as he left the office building and climbed into a black SUV, according to the Daily Mail.
+They cheered, waved, and clapped excitedly as he left the office building and climbed into a black SUV, according to the Daily Mail.

 Obama paused several times to wave at the friendly crowd before climbing into his SUV.